vitejs/vite/docs/guide/api-vite-environment.md

 Plugin hooks also receive the environment name during build.
 This replaces the `ssr` boolean we have been passing them so far.

-The Vite CLI would aslo be updated from `vite build --ssr` to `vite build --environment=ssr`.
+The Vite CLI would also be updated from `vite build --ssr` to `vite build --environment=ssr`.
 Applications can then call build for each environment (for example `vite build --environment=workerd`).

-In a future stage, or as part of this proposal, we could also review or stance on vite build being a simple wrapper around rollup.
+In a future stage, or as part of this proposal, we could also review our stance on vite build being a simple wrapper around rollup.
 Instead, now that we have a proper environment concept, vite build could create a `ViteBuilder` that has knowledge of all the configured environments and build them all with a single call.
 This has been requested many times by framework authors that use the "Framework as a plugin" scheme.
 Right now they end up triggering the SSR build when the `buildEnd` hook for the browser build is called.

 In its simpler form, the vite builder could call each build in series as defined by `config.environments` order (or by a new `config.build.environments` order).
 This should cover most current use cases out of the box, given that most frameworks build the client first and then SSR (as they use the client manifest).

-It is an interesting design space to explore because it could make build and dev work in a more uniform way.
-For example, Vite Builder could also only load the config file once and do the overrides for each environment in the exact same way as it is done during dev.
-And there could also be a single plugin pipeline, if we would like plugins to share state directly between the environments (as it happens during dev already).
+It is an interesting design space to explore because it could make build and dev work more uniformly.
+For example, Vite Builder could also only load the config file once and do the overrides for each environment in the same way as it is done during dev.
+And there could also be a single plugin pipeline if we would like plugins to share state directly between the environments (as it happens during dev already).

 ## Backward Compatibility